emqx/blog/en/202208/powerful-and-easy-to-use-mqtt-5-command-line-tool.md

 - **Homebrew**

-   macOS users can quickly install and use the MQTT X CLI via Homebrew
+   macOS users can quickly install and use the MQTTX CLI via Homebrew

    ```
    brew install emqx/mqttx/mqttx-cli